 The Tetra building is the first step in the new masterplan proposed by Jeanne Dekker Architectuur to make the campus future proof.

-The new energy-and CO2-free building has a facade that "reacts" to its constantly changing orientations.
+The new energy-and CO2-neutral building has a facade that "reacts" to its constantly changing orientations.
 The tripodial main plan of the building, a reference to the 'Delta', makes the building multi-sided and by its sturdy simplicity it fits well with the robust seventies architecture of the original complex.
-The contemporary, reflective ribbon facade have progressing depths which function as natural shading, while bringing a dynamic character to the facade.
+The contemporary, reflective ribbon facade has progressing depths which functions as natural shading, while bringing a dynamic character to the facade.
 The light and open building hovers above the water and forms the focal point of the renewed Deltares campus.